 • Completes reports related to recruitment, special programs, and professional development.

-• Conducts research as appropriate to projects or initiatives within the work unit.
+• Researches as appropriate to projects or initiatives within the work unit.

 • Assists the Executive Director in preparing and monitoring departmental goals and objectives.

 • Develops objectives and activities based on department goals.